 On this page

 If you close down your business in the Netherlands, you need to adhere to the rules set by the government.
 You can use this checklist to quickly determine your obligations.
-This checklist is not meant for entrepreneurs who change their legal form, who sell or transfer their business or whose business goes bankrupt.
+This checklist is not meant for entrepreneurs who change their legal structure, who sell or transfer their business or whose business goes bankrupt.
 In this respect, different rules apply.

 This checklist serves merely as a guideline.
 You may need to fulfil other obligations as well.
 Several steps can be carried out at the same time.